 Step 4: Smoke Your Turkey!

-We started preheating the smoker in step 2, but ensure it’s set to 350°F Traeger.
-Place a small rack into a disposable aluminum pan so the smoke can circulate the turkey.
+We started preheating the smoker in step 2, but ensure it’s set to 250°F. Place a small rack into a disposable aluminum pan so the smoke can circulate around the turkey.

-Transfer the prepped turkey to the roasting pan and place the roasting pan onto the grill grate.
-Place your turkey in there, and then turn it down to 230°F.
+Transfer the prepared turkey to the roasting pan and place it on the grill grate.
+Place your turkey in there, and then reduce the temperature to 230°F.

 Step 5: Adjust the Temp

-You need to smoke the turkey until a meat thermometer reaches 165°F in the thickest part of the breast.
+After two hours, increase the temperature to 350°F. Continue smoking the turkey until a meat thermometer reaches 165°F in the thickest part of the breast.

 This should take 6 – 8 hours, depending on the size of your turkey.
 Continue smoking the turkey until the breast temperature reaches 150°F.